 Concept¶

-The Normalized Difference Vegetation Index, or NDVI, is a simple vegetation greenness index.
+The Normalized Difference Vegetation Index, or NDVI, is a vegetation greenness index.

 NDVI = (NIR - Red) / (NIR + Red)High NDVI usually indicates green vegetation.
 Low NDVI may indicate water, bare soil, roads, shadows, sparse vegetation, senescent vegetation, or disturbance.